Michael-Wisniewski/fitness-club/README.md

     All views are class based
-    Custom crispy fields are used during forms generation Mailhog is used for email testing (localhost:8025)
+    Custom crispy fields are used during forms generation Mailhog is used for email testing (localhost:8025) Django Sitemap framework is used to generate sitemaps

 ### 6. Detailed list of used technologies